{Perfect Every Time} Eggs Benedict

 Set a large heat-resistant bowl over a medium saucepan filled with 1/2 inch of barely simmering water.
 Make sure the water does not touch the bowl.
 Whisk the butter and egg yolks in the bowl until the butter is melted.
 Slowly add the boiling water, whisking constantly.
 Continue whisking until thickened and sauce registers 160 degrees Fahrenheit, 7-10 minutes.
 Remove the sauce from the heat and stir in lemon juice and salt.
 Set aside.

-To Make the Eggs:
+To Make the eggs:

 While the sauce is thickening, and once the water just comes to a boil, carefully pour the eggs into the skillet (from the coffee cups).
 Cover the pan, remove from heat, and poach until the whites are set but the yolks are slightly runny, 5-7 minutes.
 (I have found that if the water comes to a full boil, 5 minutes is all it takes, however, if I add the eggs when the water just starts boiling, 6 minutes typically works.)
 Using a slotted spoon, transfer the eggs to a paper-towel lined plate.